First Vienna Award: Nullification

-In terms of international law, the Vienna Award was later ruled to be null and void.
-Although it was presented as a voluntary act of two sovereign states in arbitration, the Czechoslovak government had accepted arbitration under a presumed threat from both arbiters (Nazi Germany and Fascist Italy) and under heavy influence of the Hungarian demands.
-According to Deák, under international law, the act is considered to have been illegal, and its result could not be accepted as valid.
-Just as for the Munich Agreement, which was later nullified, Czechoslovakia's interests were largely ignored, and the arbiters had used their military prowess to pressure those in the agreement.
-The Vienna Award was also found to be illegal at the end of World War II.
-From that legal standpoint, the Vienna Award never existed as a valid legal act.
+The Vienna Award was later ruled under international law to be null and void, like the Munich Agreement, since the Czechoslovak government had accepted arbitration under a presumed threat from both arbiters (Nazi Germany and Fascist Italy) and under heavy influence from Hungarian demands.

-On December 11, 1940, the British Foreign Office confirmed to the Czechoslovak government that Britain was not bound to Munich Agreement regarding Czechoslovak borders.
+On December 11, 1940, the British Foreign Office confirmed to the Czechoslovak government that Britain was not bound to the Munich Agreement regarding Czechoslovak borders.
 It interpreted the Munich Agreement to have been signed properly but to have become invalid on March 15, 1939.
 Negotiations on the British standpoint continued until halfway into 1942.
 On June 9, 1942, Soviet Foreign Minister Vyacheslav Molotov confirmed the restoration of Czechoslovakia to its borders before the Munich Agreement.
 On September 26, 1944, Italian Foreign Minister Carlo Sforza informed a Czechoslovak representative that Italy had considered the Munich Agreement and the First Vienna Award to have been invalid from the start.
-That was confirmed in the peace treaty with Hungary (Treaty of Paris), which was signed February 10, 1947.
-Article 1 (4a) stated, "The decisions of the Vienna Award of November 2, 1938, are declared null and void".
+This was confirmed in the peace treaty with Hungary, which was signed February 10, 1947.
 The treaty went on to declare that the border between Hungary and Czechoslovakia was to be fixed along the former frontier between Hungary and Czechoslovakia as it existed on January 1, 1938, except for three villages south of Bratislava, which were given as a bridgehead to Czechoslovakia.